 What to look for in milk alternatives

-- As few ingredients as possible
+- Go for alternatives milks with as few ingredients as possible

-- Limited saturated fat
+- Pick milk with limited saturated fat

 The 16 best milk alternatives according to health experts